 Deadline: Applications for 2023 are closed.

-The Harvard Climate Internship Program (HCIP) will accept additional applications through noon, Friday, April 14, from Harvard graduate students who have secured a 2023 summer internship.
 Recipients may receive up to $7,000 as well as mentoring and the opportunity to participate in Zoom-based programming with policy practitioners and Harvard faculty.
-For consideration, complete the application form (link on website) and email Nora O’Neil, firstname.lastname@example.org with supplemental documents for your confirmed summer internship.
+For consideration, complete the application form (link below) and email Nora O’Neil, firstname.lastname@example.org with supplemental documents for your confirmed summer internship.

 There are four primary objectives for the program: